motion-333/motion2/README.md

   specific folder.
 Layout information is stored in `layouts/<folder>.json` and loaded when the folder is selected in the interface.

 - `builder.html` offers a drag-and-drop layout builder.
-Select a folder, drag files onto the grid and click **Save** to download the layout JSON which you can place in the `layouts/` directory.
+It lists the folders found in `static/pf` and, when one is chosen, shows its files.
+Drag any item onto the square grid and click **Save** to download the layout JSON which you can place in the `layouts/` directory.

 ## Usage